soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-anti-phishing-policies.md

 Phishing attacks come in a variety of forms from commodity-based attacks to targeted spear phishing or whaling.
 With the growing complexity, it's difficult for even a trained eye to identify some of these sophisticated attacks.
 Fortunately, Office 365 Advanced Threat Protection can help.
 You can set up an ATP anti-phishing policy to help ensure that your organization is protected against such attacks.

 > [!NOTE]
-> ATP anti-phishing is only available in Advanced Threat Protection, which is included in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, and Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+> ATP anti-phishing is only available in Advanced Threat Protection (ATP).
+ATP is included in in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
 For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
 Make sure your organization is using the latest version of Office 365 ProPlus on Windows to take full advantage of ATP anti-phishing protection.

-Anti-phishing policy is now available for Office 365 Exchange Online Protection, with a limited set of anti-spoofing protection that is intended to protect against authentication-based and deception-based attacks.
+An anti-phishing policy is also available for Office 365 Exchange Online Protection, with a limited set of anti-spoofing protection that is intended to protect against authentication-based and deception-based attacks.

 What to do:

 1. Review the prerequisites.

-2. Learn about anti-phishing and ATP anti-phishing policy options.
+2. Learn about your anti-phishing and ATP anti-phishing policy options.

 3. Set up an anti-phishing policy or an ATP anti-phishing policy.